radblock/plans/email-to-nick.md

 Nick!

-We (taylor and I) are making a thingy called radblock.
+We (taylor and I) are making a plugin-thingy called radblock.
 It's like adblock, except it replaces ads with user-submitted art.

 We have a webpage where someone can upload a gif [1], and another thingy that builds a list of the gifs [2].

 Here's the pitch:
+**community-platform**

+> radblock is a platform for web-based artists at SAIC to show their work to an interested audience online.

 **for creators**